djcooke/compendium/preparation.md

 said, a minor advantage does still help, so it is ideal to choose the food that is best for the job you're playing.

-For maximum HP in PotD, you will need HQ i560 or higher food.
-In HoH, you will need HQ i580+.
-This is as of patch 6.08, where i580 is the highest available.
+For maximum HP in PotD, physical jobs (tank/melee/range) will need HQ i580 or higher food, while magic jobs (caster/healer) can make do with HQ i525 due to their lower VIT stat.
+In HoH, all jobs will need HQ i640+.
+For EO, take the highest level food available (i640 as of patch 6.4).

 ### Stat Potions

 Tinctures can be useful for a temporary damage boost, which is especially useful to tanks.
 Just note that they share a cooldown with HP potions.
-Use grade 4 or higher tinctures for maximum effect in PotD, and grade 6 in HoH.
+Any grade Infusion or Tincture will give the maximum effect in PotD; use grade 3+ Tinctures in HoH and the best available (grade 8 Tinctures as of patch 6.4) in EO for maximum effect.

 ### Misc

 * Echo Drops: Can cure silence from impeding traps
+    * Shares a cooldown timer with regen potions
 * Phoenix Down: Good to have if you're in a party.
 These drop from bronze chests in the earlier floors of both PotD and HoH.